25 August 2022

 Simple personal advice

 Johanna is a project manager and wants to add a little extra to her super before retirement.
-She has some questions about how she can do this and how much extra she should contribute.
+She has some questions about how she can do this and wants to find out more about contributing to super.

 For simple super-related help and advice like this, Johanna can use AustralianSuper’s online superannuation calculators.
 She can also call 1300 300 273 and arrange to speak with someone from the phone-based advice team.
-AustralianSuper members generally don’t need to pay for simple, over-the-phone advice1.
+AustralianSuper members generally don’t need to pay extra for simple, over-the-phone advice because its covered by your administration fees2.

 Comprehensive personal advice